ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/kindness-of-strangers.md

 - Rejection
 - Suspiciousness

-These effects and behaviors impede positive connections.
+These affects and behaviors impede positive connections.
 This was not related to how ill the patient was.
 Even some very sick patients were able to relate to the nurses and appreciate their care.

 ## The Inevitable Dependence on Strangers